Mindfulness can help you practice being present and staying present.

-Mindfulness practice means practicing the skills of present-moment awareness… essentially, being here now, fully present, without distraction.
+Essentially, it refers to being here now, present and without distraction.
 Here is one very basic formula to practice mindfulness that works for many people:

 - Get comfortable, in a stable, relaxed position.

-- Stay focused on that one thing with openness and curiosity – really study it, analyze it, attend to it fully…. and when other things, thoughts, sensations take your attention (and they will), acknowledge them but then gently turn your attention back to that single thing.
+- Stay focused on that one thing with openness and curiosity – really study it, analyze it, attend to it fully.
+When other things, thoughts, sensations take your attention (and they will!), acknowledge them but then gently turn your attention back to that single thing.

 Try it.
 It may sound like a silly little exercise, but it is an opportunity for 3, 4, 5, or 10 minutes to practice being present.
 To practice letting go of the things that distract you from this moment, and keep you from being here…now…in ultimate control of your life.